-- i.
-The disclosure is to comply with a judicial order or lawfully issued subpoena when the parent is a party to a court proceeding involving child abuse and neglect or dependency matters; - j.
-The disclosure is to the parent(s) of a dependent student, as defined in Section 152 of the Internal Revenue Code of 1986; - k.
+- f.
+The disclosure is to accrediting organizations to carry out their accrediting functions; - g.
+The disclosure is to comply with a judicial order or lawfully issued subpoena.
+The district may disclose information under this section only if the district makes a reasonable effort to notify the eligible student or student's parent(s) of the order or subpoena in advance of compliance, unless an order or subpoena of a federal court or agency prohibits notification to the parent(s) or student; - h.
+The disclosure is to the parent(s) of a dependent student, as defined in Section 152 of the Internal Revenue Code of 1986; - i.
 The disclosure is in connection with a health or safety emergency.
 The district shall disclose personally identifiable information from an education record to law enforcement, child protective services and health-care professionals, and other appropriate parties in connection with a health and safety emergency if knowledge of the information is necessary to protect the health and safety of the student or other individuals.
-If the district determines that there is an articulable and significant threat, the district will document the information available at that time of determination and the rationale basis for the determination for the disclosure of the information from the educational records.

-In making a determination whether a disclosure may be made under the health or safety emergency, the district may take into account the totality of the circumstances pertaining to a threat to the health or safety of a student or other individuals.
-As used in this section a "health or safety emergency" includes, but is not limited to, law enforcement efforts to locate a child who may be a victim of kidnap, abduction or custodial interference and law enforcement or child protective services efforts to respond to a report of child abuse or neglect pursuant to applicable state law, or other such reasons that the district may in good faith determine a health or safety emergency.
+As used in this section a "health or safety emergency" includes, but is not limited to, law enforcement efforts to locate a child who may be a victim of kidnap, abduction or custodial interference and law enforcement or child protective services efforts to respond to a report of child abuse or neglect pursuant to applicable state law.

-- 1. The disclosure is information the district has designated as "directory information" (See Board policy JOA Directory Information); - m.
-The disclosure is to the parent(s) of a student who is not an eligible student or to an eligible student; - n.
-The disclosure is to officials of another school, school system, institution of postsecondary education, and an education service district (ESD), state regional program or other educational agency that has requested the records and in which the student seeks or intends to enroll or is enrolled or in which the student receives services.
-The term "receives services" includes, but is not limited to, an evaluation or reevaluation for purposes of determining whether a student has a disability; - o.
+- j.
+The disclosure is information the district has designated as "directory information" (See Board policy JOA Directory Information); - k.
+The disclosure is to the parent(s) of a student who is not an eligible student or to an eligible student; - 1.
+The disclosure is to officials of another school, school system, institution of postsecondary education, an education service district (ESD), state regional program or other educational agency that has requested the records and in which the student seeks or intends to enroll or is enrolled or in which the student receives services.
+The term "receives services" includes, but is not limited to, an evaluation or reevaluation for purposes of determining whether a student has a disability;

+m.
 The disclosure is to the Board during an executive session pursuant to ORS 332.061.